Articles by The Professional Trustee Team

 In the last OCR review, which happened on 29 July 2010, the Reserve Bank set the OCR to 3%.
 The Reserve Bank said the economy might not grow as quickly as previously thought and inflation might not reach the heights it was previously expected to reach in 2012.
 What does this mean for interest rates?

-If all was going according to the Reserve Banks prior expectations, the OCR would have risen to around the 6% mark by the end of 2012.
+If all was going according to the Reserve Bank's prior expectations, the OCR would have risen to around the 6% mark by the end of 2012.
 That meant we could expected interest rates to be around the 9% mark by the end of 2012.
 But now that the Reserve Bank has brought back its expectations, it thinks the OCR will only reach 5% by the end of 2012.
 This of course means interest rates could come back a bit, to around the 8% mark.

-So given the above information, does a Trustee fix or continue to float the Trust's existing loans?
+So given the above information, does a trustee fix or continue to float the trust's existing loans?

-If a Trust's existing loans are on floating rates right now, you might as a Trustee, choose to continue along this path if you think New Zealand's economy will be long and slow in growing.
+If a trust's existing loans are on floating rates right now, you might as a trustee, choose to continue along this path if you think New Zealand's economy will be long and slow in growing.
 Of course if you hold this view, you're be expecting interest rates to stay low and the OCR not to rise as quickly or as high as was previously envisaged.
 You will recall the Reserve Bank has recently indicated this.

-If a Trust is in funds, perhaps it receives rental income for example, you may as a Trustee be intending to pay off some of the money the Trust owes the Bank on its existing loans.
-If this is the case as a Trustee you would probably also choose to float because if you fix the Trust's loans, penalties may be incurred for making early repayments.
+If a trust is in funds, perhaps it receives rental income for example, you may as a trustee be intending to pay off some of the money the trust owes the bank on its existing loans.
+If this is the case, as a trustee you would probably also choose to float because if you fix the trust's loans, penalties may be incurred for making early repayments.

-If you are thinking you might fix the Trust's interest rates on its existing loans, you are probably of the mind that the International Monetary Fund growth forecasts will come true.
+If you are thinking you might fix the trust's interest rates on its existing loans, you are probably of the mind that the International Monetary Fund growth forecasts will come true.
 Likewise, I expect you will believe the New Zealand economy is going to experience fairly rapid growth and inflation in the near future.
-You might be basing your Trustee opinion on the fact that the vehicle sales, dairy, forestry, education, exports and manufacturing sectors in our economy have grown and will continue to grow at a relatively quick pace.
+You might be basing your trustee opinion on the fact that the vehicle sales, dairy, forestry, education, exports and manufacturing sectors in our economy have grown and will continue to grow at a relatively quick pace.

 Of course if you hold these beliefs, you will be expecting fixed interest rates to increase.
-As a Trustee wanting to do the best for the Trust's Beneficiaries, you will be hoping to get in early so the Trust doesn't have to suffer the rate increase later on.
-Hence, you are likely to fix the Trust's interest rates now.
+As a trustee wanting to do the best for the trust's beneficiaries, you will be hoping to get in early so the trust doesn't have to suffer the rate increase later on.
+Hence, you are likely to fix the trust's interest rates now.

-The Trust might also be in a financial position of being able to pay the additional monthly increase in payments it is going to experience if the rate is fixed now.
-I say this because if the loan is currently on a floating rate, the Trust is probably paying around the 6% pa mark.
-But if as a Trustee you choose to lock in the interest rates right now, you are most likely going to do so around the 7.0% to 7.3% pa mark.
+The trust might also be in a financial position of being able to pay the additional monthly increase in payments it is going to experience if the rate is fixed now.
+I say this because if the loan is currently on a floating rate, the trust is probably paying around the 6% pa mark.
+But if as a trustee you choose to lock in the interest rates right now, you are most likely going to do so around the 7.0% to 7.3% pa mark.
 Consequently, the loan repayments will increase in size.

-Of course the extra the Trust pays in loan repayments on a fixed rate might well be worth the peace of mind that is gained.
-Which is another reason why a Trustee might choose to fix their interest rates.
+Of course the extra the trust pays in loan repayments on a fixed rate might well be worth the peace of mind that is gained.
+Which is another reason why a trustee might choose to fix their interest rates.

 Look Left & Right Before You Jump

 This heading says it all.
 Whatever you decide to do, get some information before you implement your decision.
 Do the numbers.
 Work out the figures.
-Check to see which alternative will be to the Trust's financial advantage.
+Check to see which alternative will be to the trust's financial advantage.
 Get help from someone independent.
-By the way, your Bank is not independent.
+By the way, your bank is not independent.

 If you need help doing this financial check, then talk to us.
-Over the years we have helped thousands of clients with their Trust affairs.
+Over the years we have helped thousands of clients with their trust affairs.
 Of course a large part of our role is working out what is advantageous to clients from a financial perspective.
-This includes Trust clients and businesses and individuals.
+This includes trust clients and businesses and individuals.

-So give us a call on (09) 522 7955 for a free chat.
+So give us a call on (09) 522 7955 or fill out our online form.
 We're here to help you.